-For better or worse, my generation, inheriting from Jean Monnet, Konrad Adenauer and many others, managed to develop the most amazing project in history: a union between Nations who had fought against each other for at least half a millennium and had just inherited the ruins of a second World War that had been as devastating as it had included one of the most heinous crimes against humanity: the Holocaust.
+For better or worse, my generation, (Jean Monnet, Konrad Adenauer and many others), managed to develop the most amazing project in history: a union between nations who battled for more than half a millennium.

-Like most of my contemporaneous thought leaders, I remain amazed and proud of this political, economic, social and cultural adventure that we have realized.
-Already at University, we were a group of students who shared that common passion for Europe.
-Its roots were different, its incarnation was diverse, but Europe has been for most of us the political passion of our lives and a treasurer that we try, in different ways, to save from the claw back of nationalism by its Member States.
+Like most of my contemporaneous thought leaders, I remain amazed and proud of this political, economic, social and cultural adventure.
+At University, “we” were a group of students that shared a common passion for Europe.
+Our origins and motivations were different, but Europe was, for most of us, the political passion of our lives and a treasure we wanted to save from nationalism by its Member States.

-The recent developments of the European Union have been an accumulation of disappointments: dealing with migration, international leadership and more recently the Brexit.
-Hopefully, these circumstances will be the wake up call that Europe needs to realize that it is to big to move forward and needs to accept the reality that only a few Member States are willing to embark in the fiscal and political integration that will create a European Federal State.
+The recent developments of the European Union have been an accumulation of disappointments: migration, international leadership and most recently, Brexit.
+We can only hope that these circumstances will be the wake up call that Europe needs to understand it must accept the reality: only a small number of Member States are willing to pursue the fiscal and political integration that would create a European Federal State.